-At Cedar Crest Hospital, we understand that while depressive disorders are an incredibly common mental illness, many people are afraid to admit how they’re feeling.
-Our tender and compassionate staff have helped many children, teens, adults, senior adults, and military personnel struggling to overcome their depression through a combination of medication and individual, group, and family therapies.
-Cedar Crest is proud to go the extra mile to work with families and their referral services to meet and exceed their admission, treatment, and discharge needs.
+At Cedar Crest, a hospital for depression treatment in Belton, we understand that while depressive disorders are an incredibly common mental illness, many people are afraid to admit how they’re feeling.
+Our tender and compassionate staff has helped many children, teens, adults, senior adults, and military personnel struggling to overcome their depression through a combination of medication and individual, group, and family therapies.
+At our treatment center, we are proud to go the extra mile to work with families and their referral services to meet and exceed their admission, treatment, and discharge needs.
 We’re ready to take our knowledge and help you learn to lead the life you deserve.

 When someone you love is affected by depression, it affects everything, including you.
 No matter how often you reassure your loved one that you’re there for them, that they should seek help, that you love them no matter what, it seems like they’re simply not listening.
 They may push you away, convinced that you’d be “better off without them.”
 You know this isn’t the case and you’re probably struggling mightily with your own feelings about your loved one’s depression.
 Here are some tips for gently guiding your loved one into treatment for depression: